 What is a bubble chart?

 In its simplest form, a bubble chart displays the relationship between two quantities, positioned according to their values in a Cartesian coordinate system.
 So each observation is represented by a point (•), positioned according to the value of two variables.
 As well as a horizontal and vertical position, each point also has a size and a color.
 In this case, one would speak of a scatter plot rather than a bubble chart.

 The plot below shows a standard bivariate scatter plot.
 We are using data from the Gapminder Foundation (which is the same data used for the plot above).
 You can download the data here.

 The data must be organized as follows:

-Tip: Read our article about How to upload your data to Vizzlo, and How to connect charts with external data sources for automated updates
+Tip: Read our articles about How to upload your data to Vizzlo, and How to connect charts with external data sources for automated updates

 Scatter plots are also called correlation plots because they reveal how the two variables are related.
 From the chart above, we see a positive, non-linear relationship between GDP per capita shown along the horizontal axis and life expectancy shown along the vertical axis.
 The higher the income, the longer people live.
 Scatter plots are a valuable and versatile tool at the stage of data exploration.

 A remarkable feature of this chart type is that it can effectively map multiple variables at once without the chart looking cluttered and confusing.
 Take the chart below, it maps the population of each country to the size of the points.
 The resulting diagram type is then commonly called a bubble chart.